Oops19/TS4-Hotkeys/_TS4/mod_documentation/hotkeys/README.md

 This mod is for Windows only and does not work on any other systems.

 ## Issues
-There are some issues to detect the focus properly.
-In such cases the keys will not work.
-Switch to a different window/program and back to TS4 to fix this.
+The hotkeys work only while a zone is loaded and the game has the focus.
+It is now disabled in CAS but still active in the build/buy menu.

-The cheat console and text input in game/CAS do lag.
+The cheat console and text input in game do lag.
 That's because the input can't be processed fast enough due to the limited Python threading capabilities.
 Get a much faster processor to fix this.

 The gamepad is queried in an active thread around 25 times a second.
 This adds some overhead to TS4.
 Unplug or disable the gamepad to avoid this in case you don't use it.

+Should be solved:
+~~There are some issues to detect the focus properly.
+In such cases the keys will not work.
+Switch to a different window/program and back to TS4 to fix this.~~

 ## Hotkeys
 This mod allows to define custom hotkeys for the keyboard keys [A-Z0-9].